FairadayDream/millerabigail266/README.md

 I am a certified salesforce developer.

 What I Seek:
-In an employer I am looking for flexibility, and self-directed role.
+In an employer I am looking for a flexible, and self-directed role.

 I invite you to email me your project requirements.